 Among postharvest operations, drying is one of the oldest, typical, effective and viable preservation processes throughout the world.
-However, it is a relatively complex, dynamic, unsteady and nonlinear process that may suffer from properties of wet material, which may be responsible for low quality end-product (Aghbashlo et al. 2015).
+However, it is a relatively complex, dynamic, unsteady and nonlinear process that may suffer from the lack of adaptation to properties of wet material, which may be responsible for low quality end-product (Aghbashlo et al., 2015).
 Consequently, with the aim of circumventing this issue, new drying technologies must be designed around the quality attributes of the wet material.

-Among emerging drying technologies, smart drying is one of the newest and most promising techniques.
-It is a multi- and inter-disciplinary sector which has potential to guarantee high value end-products by implementing innovative and reliable sensors, resources, tools and practices.
-Its recent development embrace various R&D areas, such as computer vision (CV) together with artificial intelligence, machine learning and deep learning (Moscetti et al. 2017), which deal with allowing computers to understand digital images and videos better than humans (i.e. colour, shape and size measurements as well as object segmentation, localization, detection and classification) (Li et al. 2015).
-Consequently, CV in combination with machine learning has the potential to be a powerful Process Analytical Technology (PAT) tool useful for enhancing the understanding and control of critical process parameters that impact on quality of the final product (van den Berg et al. 2013).
+Among emerging drying techniques, smart drying is one of the newest and most promising one.
+It is a multi- and inter-disciplinary sector which has potential to guarantee high value endproducts by implementing innovative and reliable sensors, resources, tools and practices.
+Its recent development embrace various R&D areas, such as computer vision (CV) together with artificial intelligence, machine learning and deep learning (Moscetti et al., 2017), which deal with allowing computers to understand digital images and videos better than humans (i.e. colour, shape and size measurements as well as object segmentation, localization, detection and classification) (Li et al., 2015).
+Consequently, CV in combination with machine learning has the potential to be a powerful Process Analytical Technology (PAT) tool useful for enhancing the understanding and control of critical process parameters that impact on quality of the final product (van den Berg et al., 2013).

 Conventional machine-learning techniques suffer several limitations, mainly due to their inability to process raw data.
 In fact, in the last few decades, machine learning required considerable domain expertise to mine raw data and extract features from which an algorithm could identify patterns in the input.
-Deep learning is a novel subfield of machine learning, which embraces methods that allow discovering patterns for detection or classification purposes by using raw data (LeCun et al. 2015).
+Deep learning is a novel subfield of machine learning, which embraces methods that allow discovering patterns for detection or classification purposes by using raw data (LeCun et al., 2015).

-The objective of the present study was to evaluate the feasibility of using deep learning algorithms for developing smart dryers able to recognise the inlet wet food and to learn how to select the optimal operating conditions (i.e. relative humidity, temperature, air flow rate and duration of process) based on type and characteristics of the inlet wet food.
+7TH EUROPEAN DRYING CONFERENCE POLITECNICO DI TORINO The main objective of the present study was to evaluate the feasibility of using convolutional neural networks (CNNs) for developing smart dryers able to recognise the inlet wet food into the drying process and to learn how to select the optimal operating conditions (i.e. relative humidity, temperature, air flow rate and duration of process) based on type and characteristics of the inlet wet food.
+Specifically, the deep learning algorithms were used to address the following tasks: (i) the semantic image segmentation of the inlet product (i.e., recognition between background and product pixels); (ii) the inlet product classification through the segmented image.